winterbarry/carousel/README.md

 ## Project Structure

-carousel-project/
-│
-├── index.html        # Main HTML file with the carousel structure ├── style.css         # Styles for layout, transitions, and responsiveness
+- index.html        # Main HTML file with the carousel structure
+- style.css         # Styles for layout, transitions, and responsiveness
-├── index.js          # JavaScript for interactivity (slide movement, dots)
+- index.js          # JavaScript for interactivity (slide movement, dots)
-├── /images           # Folder containing your .jpg or .png slide images

 ## How It Works